Blue Bombers Forum

 Post by: Blue In BC on September 21, 2025, 02:31:25 PM

-Quote from: Blueforlife on Today at 02:14:15 PMI agree with everything here.
+Quote from: Blueforlife on September 21, 2025, 02:14:15 PMI agree with everything here.
 Folks need someone to pile on and right now it's Strev.
 Yup the record shows that even while struggling he has been able to win games for us, which is all you need of your backup.
 I don't think it's an ridiculous argument.
 I don't think he is dragging the team down.

 Techno provided a reasonable take on the situation imo.